-- Backing down complicated driveways - Pulling into parking spaces - Will usually turn on when backing at 3-7 mph. - You can opt to have the camera on at all times by pressing a button on the
+- Backing down complicated driveways - Pulling into parking spaces • Will usually turn on when backing at 3-7 mph. - You can opt to have the camera on at all times by pressing a button on the turn signal lever.

 1May 24, 2011 50 Years of Progress - Adrian K. Lund, Ph.D.
 Insurance Institute for Highway Safety